ts4z/barge-rulebook/src/pot-limit.md

 ### Examples

-For an example, suppose you are playing in a pot-limit Omaha tournament at the 100/200 level.
-Like [no-limit](./no-limit.md), this means that the small blind is 100 and the large blind is 200.
-In this example, the action folds to the player on the button, who says raise.
+Suppose you are playing in a pot-limit Omaha tournament at the 100/200 level.
+Like [no-limit](./no-limit.md), this means that the small blind is 100 and the big blind is 200.
+In this example, the action folds to the player on the button, who says "raise".

 The minimum raise in this situation would be 200, making it 400 to-go.

 The maximum raise is the size of the pot.
 In this case, that is 700 to-go, or a raise of 500 on top of the 200 blind.
-That is, the button says "raise", allowing them to call 200; there is now that 200 + 100 small blind + 100 big blind in the pot; the button can make it 700 to-go.
+That is, the button says "raise", allowing them to call 200; there is now that 200 call + 100 small blind + 200 big blind in the pot; the button can make it 700 to-go.

-In this example, suppose the big blind calls.
+To continue our example, suppose the big blind calls the raise to 700.
 There is 1500 in the pot (100 small blind + 700 big blind + 700 button).
 On the flop, the big blind bets out the maximum, 1500.
 The button says "raise pot".
-It is now 6000 to-go (1500 pot+1500 bet+1500 call = 4500 raise).
+It is now 6000 to-go (1500 pot + 1500 bet + 1500 call = 4500 raise).

 A common shortcut is that a pot raise of a pot bet is 4✕ the pot bet, which can be seen in the example above.